kbaird/Fate-XSLT/characters/XiaoJiahuo/private_npcs.md

 : *Prove I Killed No One*

 **Secret**
-: *Sells Red Fire in the Alley Behind the Deli*
+: *Sells Red Fury in the Alley Behind the Deli*

 **Competence Bonus**
 : Fair (+2)